Submission Guidelines

 3.2 Copyright

-Authors of accepted manuscripts will agree to the following copyright conditions prior to publication.
+Authors of accepted manuscripts must agree to the following copyright conditions prior to publication.
+In submitting a work for publication in AETR, authors certify that:

-- The article or work is an original work and does not infringe on any existing copyright or any other third-party rights.
+- the article or work is an original work and does not infringe on any existing copyright or any other third-party rights.
 The author(s) warrants that no part of the article or work is copied from any other work and the author(s) has obtained all the permissions required (for print or electronic use) for any material in the article used from other copyrighted publications.

-- The article or work contains no previously published material (in print or electronic format) except in working paper series and is not currently under consideration by another publication.
+- the article or work contains no previously published material (in print or electronic format) except in working paper series and is not currently under consideration by another publication.
 The author(s) will immediately withdraw any publication consideration of the article elsewhere.

-- The author(s) has exercised reasonable care to ensure the article or work is accurate and does not contain anything libelous, obscene, copyright infringement, right of privacy, or other rights.
+- the author(s) has exercised reasonable care to ensure the article or work is accurate and does not contain anything libelous, obscene, copyright infringement, right of privacy, or other rights.
 The article or work contains nothing, which would, if published, constitute a breach of contract, confidence or commitment given to secrecy.

-- The author(s) will not submit the article or work for publication to any other publication following acceptance in AETR.
+- the author(s) will not submit the article or work for publication to any other publication following acceptance in AETR.

 The author(s) agree to the following license agreement: https://creativecommons.org/licenses/by-nc-sa/4.0/ (Creative Commons Attribution-NonCommerical-Share Alike 4.0 International (CC BY-NC-SA 4.)).

-- To allow readers to copy or redistribute the material or article in any medium or format, as well as adapt (remix, transform, and build upon) the material in the article, under the following conditions:
+This license agreement, in summary, permits the author(s) to allow readers to copy or redistribute the material or article in any medium or format, as well as adapt (remix, transform, and build upon) the material in the article, under the following conditions:

-- The author(s) and AETR must receive appropriate credit.
+- the author(s) and AETR must receive appropriate credit.

-- The same licensing agreement as the original work holds for derivatives of the material and/or article.
+- the same licensing agreement as the original work holds for derivatives of the material and/or article.

-- Statutory fair use and other rights are not affected by these conditions.
+- statutory fair use and other rights are not affected by these conditions.

 All accepted research articles or work involving human subjects requires formal approval by an authorized Institutional Review Board (IRB) or similar entity.
 If the research article or work involved human subject research, please provide the primary institution IRB approval and the official IRB approval number or similar identification.

 All accepted article or work will be published online.
-The primary articles and supplementary material will be housed on Ag Econ Search, while materials requiring password protection will be housed by AAEA.
-The author(s) agree to the following license conditions for Ag Econ Search:
+The primary articles and supplementary materials will be housed on AgEcon Search, while materials requiring password protection will be housed by AAEA.
+The author(s) agree to the following license conditions for AgEcon Search:

 - By depositing the article (“Content”) in AgEcon Search, the author(s) agree that they are solely responsible for any consequences of uploading this Content to AgEcon Search and making it publicly available, and they represent and warrant that: